promiseuche/aplicar-un-agente-/README.md

 [STEP 1 - PROMPT 1] <br>
 Hey copilot, how can I create and publish a new Git branch called build-octofit-app? <br>

-======= <br>
 Step 2:<br>
 =======
 The initial application setup: Directory structure, Python requirements, and MongoDB

-[Step 2 - Activity 2]
+[Step 2 - Activity 2]<br>
 Prompt for GitHub Copilot in agent mode to start the creation of our application

-[STEP 2 - PROMPT 1]
+[STEP 2 - PROMPT 1]<br>
 Let's take the following step by step and generate instructions in this order and execute the commands.
 Use docs/mona-high-school-fitness-tracker.md as a guide for the project structure and requirements.

 1. Understand the story of creating the fitness application from the docs/octofit_story.md file.
 2. Create the initial directory structure for the octofit-tracker application octofit-tracker/backend, octofit-tracker/frontend.
-3. Setup the backend python virtual environment, octofit-tracker/backend/requirements.txt based on docs/mona-high-school-fitness-tracker.md, and install required packages.
+3. Setup the backend python virtual environment, octofit-tracker/backend/requirements.txt based on docs/mona-high-school-fitness-tracker.md, and install required packages.<br>

 Don't proceed with the next activity until all of these steps are completed.

-[Step 2 - Activity 2]
+[Step 2 - Activity 2]<br>
 Let's install MongoDB

-[STEP 2 - PROMPT 2]
+[STEP 2 - PROMPT 2]<br>
-Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app. > Let's install MongoDB.
+Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app. > Let's install MongoDB.<br>

 1. Install MongoDB and make sure the command is complete.

 Don't proceed with the next activity until all of these steps are completed.

-[Step 2 - Activity 3]
+[Step 2 - Activity 3]<br>
 Let's start and verify MongoDB is running

-[STEP 2 - PROMPT 3]
+[STEP 2 - PROMPT 3]<br>
 Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app. > Let's start and verify MongoDB is running.

 1. Start the MongoDB service.